SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [metaplex-foundation/metaplex](https://github.com/metaplex-foundation/metaplex) - Protocol and application framework for decentralized NFT minting, storefronts, and sales.
 - [eta-dev/eta](https://github.com/eta-dev/eta) - Embedded JS template engine for Node, Deno, and the browser.
 Lighweight, fast, and pluggable.
 Written in TypeScript
 - [iron-fish/ironfish](https://github.com/iron-fish/ironfish) - A novel cryptocurrency focused on privacy and accessibility.
-- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project build any custom business software like admin panels, internal tools, and dashboards.
+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build any custom business software like admin panels, internal tools, and dashboards.
 Use 35+ pre-built UI widgets that connect to any database, GraphQL or REST API.
 Write all logic in Javascript.
 - [giscus/giscus](https://github.com/giscus/giscus) - A comments system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
 - [rubickCenter/rubick2](https://github.com/rubickCenter/rubick2) - rubick 2.0 框架
 - [functionland/borg](https://github.com/functionland/borg) - Client-server stack for Web3!
 Turn your Raspberry Pi to a NAS server in minutes and enjoy the freedom of decentralized Web with a superior user experience!